 Aside from being an incredibly successful and civic-minded business person, Robert was also an avid gym rat and exercise aficionado whose life was disrupted when he began experiencing minor and erratic visual disturbances in 2007.
 His visual issues worsened, and he also began to suffer severe full-body weakness, terrifying episodes in which he couldn’t talk or eat, and several times his terrified wife took him to emergency rooms.
 Doctors found nothing wrong with him.
 These unexplained and debilitating episodes continued.

 After 14 years of ineffectual treatment and lackluster diagnoses, Robert did his own research about his symptoms and eventually turned to complementary therapies to support his wellness, avoiding processed foods, eating an organic diet, and taking supplements, and vestibular symptoms have diminished tremendously.

 At 83, having survived a five-way bypass, Robert is continuing his amazing philanthropic work from home, sending monthly donations not only to the students in Jalisco but also to a local orphanage, Ciudad De Los Niños (“the city of children”).
 As a result of his experience with vestibular disorder and the difficulty he had finding diagnosis and effective treatment, Robert was also inspired to be a generous current and legacy supporter of VeDA.
 Thanks to donors like Robert, VeDA is able to support millions of people with vestibular dysfunction on their journey back to balance.

 The Vestibular Disorders Association (VeDA) supports the global community of vestibular patients, their families, friends, and healthcare professionals who specialize in vestibular medicine.
 Together, we can make "vestibular" visible.

-Together, we can make a difference to the millions of people suffering from vestibular disorders.
-Thank you for giving!
+With the COVID-19 crisis continuing, your support is needed now more than ever.
+Together, we can make a difference to the millions of people suffering from unexplained vestibular conditions.